 - 1. Eighth grade students that apply for admissions for the 2014-15 school year will complete a pilot admissions process. - a.
 Students will take the Cognitive Abilities test (CogAT) Form 7. - b.
 Testing sites will be arranged for all middle schools that have applicants on site. - c.
 UHS will have two alternative testing dates on site for any student unable to test at their home school or students from outside the district. - d.
 A minimum composite score of 7 will qualify students for points towards admission. - 2.
 GPA - a.
-A student's cumulative GPA average is calculated from final grades for the second semester of seventh grade and the first semester of the eighth grade school years. - b.
-A minimum cumulative GPA average of 3.0 in four core classes English, Social Studies, Mathematics, and Science will qualify students for points towards admission.
-No weight is given for advanced classes, such as Honors or pre-AP. - 3.
-Academic Motivation Test (CAIMI) - a.
-All current 8th grade students will pilot a motivation test (CAIMI) during the Fall of 2013. - b.
+A student's cumulative grade point average (GPA) is calculated from final grades for the second semester of seventh grade and the first semester of the eighth grade school years. - b.
+A minimum cumulative GPA of 3.0 in four core classes English, Social Studies, Mathematics, and Science will qualify students for points towards admission.
+No weight is given for advanced classes, such as Honors or pre-AP.

+- 3. Academic Motivation Test (CAIMI OR OTHER RELEVANT MEASURES) - a.
+All current 8th grade students will pilot a motivation test (CAIMI OR OTHER RELEVANT MEASURES) during the Fall of 2013. - b.
 All non-district students that have applied and taken the CogAT will pilot a motivation test. - 4.
 Point Structure: Remains.
 For the first-year pilot, the motivation test will be used as additive (see below).
-After the first year, we will look at the motivation test scores and reevaluate the weight/point distribution at that time. - 5.
-Using an additive score for the motivation test with a possible point value of up to five points yields the following number and percentage of students that may have gained admission through the use of an additional measure over the last three years.
+After the first year, we will look at the motivation test scores and reevaluate the weight/point distribution at that time.